AdamSwenson/biz-ethics-docs/lectures/Q1A1 Ownership.md

 Floridi's view is quite radical.
 When he says that we are our data, he means it literally.
 It is quite possible that Sax does not need something so radical to make the claims he wants.

 I confess I do not fully understand Floridi's view.
+For instance, if I am my data, presumably doing things to my data is doing things to me.
+Is the funny feeling I sometimes get in my foot a symptom of an algorithm running on Nike's database?
 But I can can at least give you a sense of how radical it is by setting out what he means by personal identity.

 Problems of  personal identity are ancient.[^fn13]  The basic question of personal identity is what makes you, you.
 Very broadly, this encompasses 2 sorts of questions: Diachronic personal identity concerns identity across time.
 Synchronic personal identity concerns identity at a particular time.